Man with Lyme disease and meningitis holding his neck in pain.

 How long does recovery take?

-Neurologic recovery can take months to a year after appropriate antibiotic treatment.
+Recovery may take months to a year after appropriate treatment.